cloudwalker2020/HurricaneVR-Docs/docfx_project/articles/interactions.md

 When [Hand Grabs](#hand-grabs) completes, or [Hand Pulls](#hand-pulls) has pulled the object close enough, a final "strong" [Configurable Joint](https://docs.unity3d.com/Manual/class-ConfigurableJoint.html) is created between the hand rigid body and the grabbable rigid body.

-The settings of the joint can be overridden globally @ HVRSettings.DefaultJointSettings and per [HVRGrabbable](xref:HurricaneVR.Framework.Core.HVRGrabbable) with the 'JointOverride' field.
+The settings of the joint can be overridden globally @ HVRSettings.DefaultJointSettings or per grabbable's [JointOverride](xref:HurricaneVR.Framework.Core.HVRGrabbable.JointOverride) field.

 [HVRGrabbableChild](xref:HurricaneVR.Framework.Core.HVRGrabbableChild)
 [HVRGrabberBase](xref:HurricaneVR.Framework.Core.Grabbers.HVRGrabberBase)